maiho24/UKB_Processor/README.md

   OUTPUT_FILE   Output CSV file  [required]

 Options:
-  --fields TEXT    Field IDs to extract
-  --file PATH     Text file with field IDs
-  --help          Show this message and exit.
+  --fields TEXT             Field IDs to extract --file PATH               Text file with field IDs --remove_file, -r BOOL    Remove rows where all extracted fields (excl. eid) are empty [default: FALSE] --instance, -i TEXT       Extract specific instance only.
+If not specified, all instances will be extracted [default: None] --help                    Show this message and exit.
 ```

 ## Usage Examples